sfrajaona/tex-unicodechars/README.md

 You will need a text editor in which you can enter the characters.
 I use [Vim](https://github.com/vim) for that.

-## To entering unicode characters in VIM
+## To type unicode characters in VIM

 you can either use either
 * ctrl-V in insert mode (see `:help i_CTRL-V_digit`)